 How I became and balance being a Working From Home Mom

-I transitioned from a stay at home to a working from home mom about six months ago and I’d be lying if I said it was the most seamless experience ever.
+I transitioned from a stay at home to a working from home recently and I’d be lying if I said it was the most seamless experience ever.
 For me I had two choices, I either went back to a traditional 9-5 or I took a chance and used my creative skills to my advantage.
 I obviously chose the latter and I’m very thankful that I did because I’m able to care for my daughter every single day while providing for my family at the same time.
 Is this easy?
 ABSOLUTELY NOT.
 I’m just very happy that we live in a time were this is even possible for mothers!

 How did I do it?

 So if you’ve been following my blog for awhile you know that I’ve been doing this for AWHILE!
 I’ve always had dreams of being my own boss and I thought influencing would potentially be an avenue to get there, but this is something that takes A LOT of time and dedication.
 The bar has been raised so high lately and if you don’t have insta-husband or a lot of money for photography fees, it’s not easy.
 However, at the end of the day I’ve always looked at my blog as my creative resume and I knew I could use it to my advantage when the time came.
 This blog houses years of writing examples, social media managing skills, graphic design abilities, photography skills, prop styling, and creative direction skills.
 In my heart I knew this little slice of the internet would bring me to my dream career, I just had to be patient about it.